 while Nu Oph is up and to the left of Mu.
 Sigma Oph lies down and to the right of Beta.

 Coming off the bottom and swinging up to both the right and left are two streams of stars that make the divided figure of Serpens, the Serpent.
 The stream to the left is Serpens Cauda, the Serpent's Tail, that to the right Serpens Caput, the Serpent's Head.
 Unukalhai, the brightest star in Serpens Caput, is the star toward the lower right.
 Delta Ser is to the right and just up from it, while Beta Ser and Gamma Ser are progressively upward from Delta.
 Epsilon Ser is immediately to the left of Unukalhai, while Lambda is just above it.
 Kappa Ser lies in the middle of the Serpent's head immediately to the right of Gamma Ser.
 5 Ser with Messier 5 just to the right of it is down towardd the bottom of the picture directly under Unukalhai.
 In Serpens Cauda, Xi Ser is up and to the left of Sabik.
 Far above it, towards the top, is Eta Ser.
 Serpens Cauda continues upward off the picture and ends in Alya (Theta Ser), near Aquila.

-As noted above, the Milky Way in Scutum and Sagittarius runs downward at left; the red glow is the diffuse nebula Messier 8.
+As noted above, the Milky Way in Scutum and Sagittarius runs downward at left; the small red patch is the diffuse nebula Messier 8.
 Antares in Scorpius is at the lower left.
 Southern Hercules is at the upper right, the curve of Corona Borealis below.
 Omega Herculis is the more distant of the two stars well to the right of and a bit down from Kappa Oph.

 The bright golobular clusters Messier 10 and Messier 12 lie within the pentagon and are identified in the labelled image.
 The curved smudge up and to the left of center is an image flaw.